Sunita002/work-day-scheduler/README.md

 SO THAT I can manage my time effectively

 ## Acceptance
-Present time is updating (in minutes)
+<li> Present time is updating (in minutes)</li>
-Tasks are added to the schedule by clicking in the scheduler block User's tasks saved in local storage when save button clicked Scheduling blocks are broken out by color according to past, present and future Button added to clear all tasks, allowing users to refresh and begin adding new tasks once more
+<li>Tasks are added to the schedule by clicking in the scheduler block</li>
+<li>User's tasks saved in local storage when save button clicked</li>
+<li>Scheduling blocks are broken out by color according to past, present and future</li>
+<li>Button added to clear all tasks, allowing users to refresh and begin adding new tasks once more</li>